winters27/Playlist-to-FLAC-Downloader/README.md

 5. Look for an option to export the playlist.
 It's usually labeled as "Export," "Save," or "Download."

-6. Choose the export format as plain text or CSV, which will give you a file with the "Artist - Song Title" format.
+6. Choose the export format as plain text (.txt), which will give you a file with the "Artist - Song Title" format.

 7. Save the exported playlist file to your computer.